SilverbackOssi/SilverbackOssi/README.md

 # Hi Love, I'm Ossi!
 Let’s create something amazing!

- **Python Developer | Data Science and Finance Enthusiast**
+ **Fintech, Open Banking, Data Science and Finance Enthusiast**

 Welcome to my GitHub profile!
 I'm a passionate developer eager to learn and contribute to the open-source community.

-Mercenary in the way I hunt brilliant ideas, taking them from start to finish.
+I am mercenary in hunting brilliant ideas, taking them from start to finish.

-## About Me
+### About Me

 - 🤝 Collaboration and continuous learning are my superpowers.
 - 🌟 I thrive on solving challenging problems and crafting efficient solutions.